yyong-brs/learn-kubernetes/chapter10.md

 ​	You can use ChartMuseum or another repository server in your organization to share internal applications or to push charts as part of your continuous integration process before making release candidates available on your public repository.
 The local repository you have is running only in your lab environment, but it’s published using a LoadBalancer Service, so anyone with network access can install the web-ping app from it.

-​	**TRY IT NOW	Install yet another version of the web-ping app, this time using the chart from your local repository and providing a values file instead of specifying each setting in the install command.**
+​	<b>现在就试试</b>	Install yet another version of the web-ping app, this time using the chart from your local repository and providing a values file instead of specifying each setting in the install command.**

 ```
 # update your repository cache: